jclry1/ms4_citizen_tree/docs/testing.md

 * Safari
 * Opera

 In general, no major hiccups were found but here were some discrepancies.
-For example, the home page showing the doughnut chart displays as intended in Chrome and Opera, but Firefox displays it in a larger size.
+For example, the home page showing the doughnut chart displays as intended in Chrome, Safari, and Opera, but Firefox displays it in a larger size.
 This is a display issue and not critical and I have run out of time to do further testing so have left any remaining display issues as they are.
 As far as I have tested, the functionality works as intended in all major browsers.

 Result: Pass with issues for investigation